-Note: If ScreenFlow doesn't display an Upgrade or Purchase License button, then you have already registered ScreenFlow and it's been activated and unlocked.
+Note: If ScreenFlow doesn't display a Purchase button, then you have already registered ScreenFlow and it's been activated and unlocked.

 Activating Your Telestream Web Store License

 If you have already purchased a license through the Telestream Web Store, Telestream sent you an email receipt containing your license key.